 D) 2 to 1

-Most of us are familiar with the kind of reasonable thinking that goes, "without a significant result, we can't put too much faith into there being much of a lead, and we couldn't reliably call it greater than zero."
-From there, it's unfortunately not such a big slide into "without a significant result, we can't say anything about what the lead is."
+Most of us are familiar with the kind of reasonable thinking that goes, "without a statistically significant result, we can't put too much faith into there being much of a lead, and we couldn't reliably call it greater than zero."
+From there, it's unfortunately not such a big slide into the incorrect idea that "without a significant result, we can't say anything about what the lead is."
 In other words, if our p-value is inconclusive enough (large enough), by this latter distortion we couldn't even say whether Candidate A had anything other than a 50-50 chance of winning.
-Whereas, if we merely and naively noted the small lead that we observed in the sample, we would strongly tend to believe she has at least a somewhat better chance.
+Whereas, if we merely and naively noted the small lead that we observed in the sample, we would strongly tend to believe she has at least somewhat the better chance.
 Most people untainted with hypothesis testing would affirm this.
 Who would be willing to give Candidate B even odds in a bet?
 Or, more telling, to give even odds across a large number of comparable situations?
 Those who would are under the sway of the same kind of thinking that produces that especially insidious phrase, "statistical dead heat."